 Typically the right of publicity covers at least one's name and "likeness" (i.e. one's photograph or image).
 How much further it extends is more controversial.
 One question is whether it covers distinctive non-visual personal attributes like one's voice.
 In Midler v.
-Ford Motor Co., Ford wanted to advertise the Lincoln Mercury to "yuppies" (short for "young urban professionals") by reminding them of their college days with songs from the 1970s.
-20 Ford's advertising agency, Young & Rubi-
+Ford Motor Co., Ford wanted to advertise the Mercury Sable to "yuppies" (short for "young urban professionals") by reminding them of their college days with songs from the 1970s.
+20 Ford's advertising agency, Young & Rubicam, selected Midler's "Do You Want To Dance" as one of the songs to feature.